priyanshu-bhatt/Devops/README.md

 # Starter Repo for beginners new in  Devops and HacktoberFest 2022 :computer:

 ### Make sure to register yourself on  [Hacktoberfest](https://hacktoberfest.com/auth/)
 This project is a totally beginner friendly project.
-It deals with basics of HTML,CSS and Javascript.
+It deals with basics of Devops Tools Like CheatSheet,Resources etc.

 Celebrate [Hacktoberfest](https://hacktoberfest.com/) by getting involved in the open source community by completing some simple tasks in this project.